The Bankrate promise

 Why is there a housing shortage?

-Rising materials costs, supply chain issues and labor shortages stemming from COVID have all negatively impacted housing inventory.
-But the problem existed long before the pandemic.
-Essentially, the U.S. has failed to keep up with the housing demands of a continually increasing population.
+Rising materials costs, supply chain issues and labor shortages stemming from COVID all negatively impacted housing inventory.
+But the problem existed long before the pandemic: Essentially, the U.S. has failed to keep up with the housing demands of a continually increasing population.
 (Particularly when it comes to millennials, a huge demographic who are now at prime homebuying age.)

 One factor that exacerbates the shortage is the prevalence of institutional investors, who buy up a large portion of housing inventory for profit.
 These investors accounted for more than 13 percent of all residential real estate purchases in 2021, according to a 2022 NAR study, removing those units from the pool of availability for individual buyers.

 Another factor is the Great Recession, which took place around 2007 and 2008.
 Data from the St. Louis Fed suggests that this had a severe impact on housing inventory: New home builds had been on the rise in 2005, peaking in January 2006 with more than 2,200 housing units started that month.
 They then declined very sharply, hitting a low of just 478 in April 2009.
 While the total number of new builds has been slowly increasing since then, totals have yet to reach pre–Great Recession levels.

-The current economic environment is also complicating matters.
-Hopeful buyers saw their purchasing power plummet as mortgage rates and inflation increased.
-“When rates hit 6 percent, we saw many aspiring home buyers put their search on hold temporarily,” says Shmuel Shayowitz, president and chief lending officer of mortgage lender Approved Funding.
+The current interest-rate environment is also complicating matters.
+Hopeful buyers saw their purchasing power plummet as mortgage rates increased to their highest point in more than 20 years.
+“When rates hit 6 percent, we saw many aspiring homebuyers put their search on hold temporarily,” says Shmuel Shayowitz, president and chief lending officer of mortgage lender Approved Funding.
 “At 7 percent, we saw a bigger tipping point where people exited the market en masse.”